fountainhead-cash/slpsocketd/README.md

 ![browser](img/raw.gif)

 That's the raw firehose.
 You probably don't want to consume the whole thing, so make sure to add a bitquery filter.
-Learn more at [https://bitsocket.org/docs](https://bitsocket.org/docs)
+Learn more at [https://docs.fountainhead.cash](https://docs.fountainhead.cash)

-## 2. Custom BitDB node
+## 2. Custom SLPDB node

-You can specify the Zeromq subscriber from a bitdb node, like this:
+You can specify the Zeromq subscriber from a SLPDB node, like this:

 ```
-const bitsocketd = require('fountainhead-bitsocketd')
+const slpsocketd = require('fountainhead-slpsocketd')
-bitsocketd.init({
+slpsocketd.init({
   bit: { host: "127.0.0.1", port: 28339 },
 })
 ```

-By default Bitdb's zeromq publisher broadcasts to [port 28339](https://github.com/21centurymotorcompany/bitd/blob/master/config.js#L44), but you can customize if you want.
+By default SLPDB's zeromq publisher broadcasts to [port 28339](https://github.com/simpleledger/SLPDB/blob/master/config.ts), but you can customize if you want.

 ## 3. Custom SSE port